-The Basic Food Employment and Training started in Seattle as a pilot in October 2005, with four community-based organizations and one college.
+The BFET program started in Seattle as a pilot in October 2005, with four community-based organizations and one college.
 The program now reaches statewide with over 50 community-based organizations, 12 Employment Security WorkSource locations and all 34 community and technical colleges offering a variety of employment and training services.